GSA/site-scanning-documentation/pages/candidate-scans.md

 ## Other
 * Blacklight scans
 * Whether a subdomain is a website or a system.
-* Presence of forms
-  * Analyze the source code of eage page that loads in order to detect forms and/or PRA numbers.  (a lot more technical detail on ways to do this [here](https://github.com/18F/Spotlight/issues/438))
+* 3rd party services/performance/? for pages like [this](https://web.archive.org/web/20200716162116/https://www.performance.gov/cx/dashboard/va/vha/).
 * 404 pages - Try to use the detection of 404 pages to discover broken links or websites.
 For instance, one idea could be to take ever link found in a page and then check links for their status.
 * Well known services hosted by webservers:  [more info here](https://en.wikipedia.org/wiki/List_of_/.well-known/_services_offered_by_webservers) and [here](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml)
 * /security.txt ?
 * Bad SEO/website management in the form of duplicative URLs to the same webpage, e.g. with and without and www., or 2 domains that are CNAMED to the same thing.
-* data for GSA's privacy dashboard - https://github.com/18f/privacy-dashboard
+* Data for GSA's privacy dashboard - https://github.com/18f/privacy-dashboard
 * Social media pages: Uncover agency's social media pages for inclusion in the [U.S. Digital Registry](https://digital.gov/services/u-s-digital-registry/).
 * HTML Metadata: Uncover HTML metadata, which could help to populate sub-domain scanning capabilities.
 * Others from https://policy.cio.gov/.